gjacuna/acuname/content/posts/guillermo-s-investment-field-guide.md

 * **Reputation**: at the end of the day, our reputations are all we have.
 Are our counterparts reputable?
 Are there sketchy things surrounding them that don't align with your values?
 Make sure you understand the implications.
 * **What's in it for them?** While working at an investment bank we would warn customers about impending risks or companies going bust.
 They would tells us to check our information, because \[INSERT NAME OF WALL ST BANK\] had recommended the opposite: **to buy**!
 It turned out that bank had a big position in the asset, so they'd dump it to their own customers and avoid losses...
 To the customers they can always say _"You knew the risks involved"_.

+# TL;DR

+### Question everything!
+Stay away from red flags

 That's it.
-If you can ask these questions and try to find answers, you will be able to stay away from most scams. **It's not bulletproof, there are no certainties in life**, but help it will.
+If you ask these questions and try to find answers, you will be able to stay away from most scams. **It's not bulletproof, there are no certainties in life**, but help it will.

 In the end, we are all free to do whatever we want to do.
 My only advice is to think before acting, question your counterpart's intentions, try to see the forest instead of the tree(s).

-**Do you agree with this pseudo guide?
+**Do you agree with this pseudo-guide?
 Any other red flags you have noticed?**